Last Updated on June 22, 2026 by Daniel Globe

 Dining and Shops in Terminal 6

-If you’re flying internationally, you can also browse duty-free shops for select goods before departure.
+Hudson News stocks travel essentials, and See’s Candies makes for an easy gift or treat.
+If you’re flying internationally, you can also browse duty-free shops before departure.

 LAX Parking and Ground Transportation

-Getting to Terminal 6 is straightforward, with parking options that save time and keep travel flexible.
+Getting to Terminal 6 is straightforward, with a range of parking and transportation choices at LAX.

 - P6 General, P6 EV, P5, and P7 serve different parking needs.